cloud-gov/federalist.18f.gov/pages/documentation/21st-century-idea.md

 1. **Customizable** - provide an option for a more customized digital experience
 1. **Mobile-friendly** - be functional and usable on mobile devices

-To learn more about this law, [check out](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).
+To learn more about this law, see [Digital.gov](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).